HORNET-Storage/HORNETS-Nostr-Relay/docs/NIP-DHT-Keys.md

 This NIP defines a mechanism for using Distributed Hash Tables (DHT) to efficiently discover relay lists associated with Nostr users.
 It enables users to publish their preferred relay lists to the DHT and allows other users to discover these lists, facilitating more efficient content discovery and retrieval of missing notes.

+## End-to-End Process Flow

+Here's how the complete DHT Keys system works from start to finish:

+### 1. User Setup
+- User generates DHT key from their nsec (private key)
+- User publishes Kind 30078 event with their relay list
+- Relay stores relay list in DHT using the user's DHT key

+### 2. Content Discovery (Missing Note Scenario)
+- Client sends REQ for specific event ID: `["REQ", "sub1", {"ids": ["abc123..."]}]`
+- Relay queries local storage - event not found
+- Relay detects missing event ID and initiates DHT retrieval
+- If REQ includes author filters, relay uses those pubkeys for targeted DHT lookup
+- Relay derives DHT key from author's pubkey
+- Relay queries DHT to get author's relay list
+- Relay connects to author's relays and requests the missing event
+- If found, relay stores event locally and includes in response
+- Client receives EVENT message with the previously missing note
+- Client receives EOSE as normal

+### 3. Result
+- Missing content is automatically retrieved and delivered
+- Future requests for the same event are served from local storage
+- No client-side DHT implementation required

 ## Motivation

 In the Nostr ecosystem, users often struggle to discover content that exists on relays they are not connected to.
 When a user encounters a reference to a note they don't have locally, they need a way to discover which relays might have that note.
 Current approaches are inefficient and often result in "content not found" experiences.